I aimed for the impossible, not because I chose, but because I did not know any other way.

 This is the #1 teaching I found out the hard way.
 It took me so long because it ran counter to what I read about creativity and thinking out of the box.
 A plan built on proven parts is much easier to accomplish and gain approval from other people.
 People without experience may make the mistake of building a system with mostly unproven parts, making failure very likely.
 Even nature must keep creativity (e.g. genetic mutations) in check.

 3) Understand the idea of personal selfishness among all people

 This was hard for me to accept.
 When I was a child, my mother kept telling me that people are selfish and I was equally vigorous in denying this because it does not make sense to me.
-Around 2007, I suddenly realized that I behaved selfishly too.
+Around 2007, I suddenly realised that I behaved selfishly too.
 For instance, I shopped to buy things for personal reasons, not because I wished to help supermarkets stay in business.
-I visited websites because they have funny jokes or interesting information, not because I wanted to generate more revenue for the web hosting companies.
+I visited websites because they have funny jokes or interesting information, not because I wanted to generate more revenue for web hosting companies.

 4) Do what works rather than what is ideal

 I wanted the world to conform to my ideals.
 I wanted the world to know that I can do something better than everyone else.
 I wanted to follow the instructions to the letter.
 Unfortunately, many things in life do not work this way.
 Imperfection, delays and mistakes are so common that people have to compromise on building something good enough, fast enough and nice enough rather than something perfect.
 It takes tremendous courage and wisdom to focus on the practical rather than the ideal.

 Few are aware that autism is more than just a social disability.
 To get the sense of disorganisation inside the autistic mind, read the unedited writing of many autistics.
 They tend to be lengthy, repetitive, without a logical flow and focus.